department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/entrepreneurship-training.md

 [Contact your local VA Small Business Liaison](http://www.va.gov/osdbu/about/contacts.asp).

-Think about going to a [conference or informational event](http://www.va.gov/osdbu/library/events.asp).
-You can talk directly to VA Small Business Liaisons and entrepreneurs who often go to these events.
+Go to a conference or event to talk directly to VA Small Business Liaisons and entrepreneurs.
+[Find a conference or event](http://www.va.gov/osdbu/library/events.asp).